EliasAL2/EliasAL2.github.io/_pages/about.md

   <img src="https://github.com/user-attachments/assets/38f89f07-1818-46db-9ffb-624cffb291ab" width="350" title="Pipeline of Lisa">
 </p>

-The input of LISA contains of only two things, an image and a query text.
+The input of LISA contains only two things, an image, and a query text.
 The part that makes this input special is the complexity of the input text.
-With models prior to LISA this input text could not be very complex.
+With models prior to LISA, this input text could not be very complex.
 On the contrary.
 It actually had to be very simple and concise and explain directly what the intent behind the input is.
-For image above the input would probably have to be along the lines of, "please segment the orange in this image".
-Now with LISA this is no longer the case.
+For the image above the input would probably have to be along the lines of, "Please segment the orange in this image".
+Now with LISA, this is no longer the case.
 For LISAs input query one is now able to ask long and complex questions and even questions that do not directly reveal what the intended object is that should be segmented.
-LISA's inputs can now be questions like "What is the food with the mos Vitamin C in this image?".
-You can also have longer conversations with it in wich you slowly reveal what object you want to be segmented.
+LISA's inputs can now be questions like "What is the food with the most Vitamin C in this image?".
+You can also have longer conversations with it in which you slowly reveal what object you want to be segmented.
 What is it exactly that makes Lisa capable of all these things?
-Its the abiltiy to reason and to understand and use real world knowledge.
-With these it can understand even the most complex questions and still give accurate awnsers.
-How exactly these reasoning capability come to be is through the several diffrent components of LISA.
+It's the ability to reason and to understand and use real-world knowledge.
+With these, it can understand even the most complex questions and still give accurate answers.
+How exactly these reasoning capabilities come to be is through the several different components of LISA.